 Some positive initiatives to address poverty and social exclusion have been experimented, but it is unclear how they coordinate.
-The launch of the pilot scheme on the support for active inclusion represented a significant step towards the development of an efficient minimum income scheme combining cash benefits with compulsory activation and social services programmes (a large part of it funded by the European Social Fund).
+The launch of the pilot scheme on the support for active inclusion represented a significant step toward the development of an efficient minimum income scheme combining cash benefits with compulsory activation and social services programmes (a large part of it funded by the European Social Fund).
 Its implementation required putting in place adequate control systems and reached 6 517 households (corresponding to 26 863 persons) in September However, dedicated resources allocated to the scheme in 2014 but no additional resources are envisaged by the 2015 Stability Law.
-It is unclear whether and how the support for active inclusion will evolve after the introduction of new unemployment assistance scheme (Assegno di disoccupazione - ASDI) foreseen by the draft legislative decree adopted in December 2014 under the 'Jobs Act', as the main aims and beneficiaries of the two measures largely overlap.
-Whether these tools will complement each other as a broader safety net against poverty will depend on the level and stability of funding to be found within the budgetary constraints, on the proper identification and coverage of relevant target groups, and on the quality of accompanying support provided by employment and social services across different regions, pending the long-awaited reform.
+It is unclear whether and how the support for active inclusion will evolve after the introduction of new unemployment assistance scheme (Assegno di disoccupazione ASDI) foreseen by the draft legislative decree adopted in December 2014 under the 'Jobs Act', as the main aims and beneficiaries of the two measures largely overlap.
+Whether these tools will complement each other as a broader safety net against poverty will depend on the level and stability of funding, to be found within the budgetary constraints, on the proper identification and coverage of relevant target groups, and on the quality of accompanying support provided by employment and social services across different regions, pending the long-awaited reform.

 Progress in improving the effectiveness of family support schemes and quality services favouring low-income households with children has been limited.
-In relation to family support schemes, the 2015 Stability Law introduced a 'baby bonus', providing a benefit of EUR 80 per month to families below a certain income level, for each child below the age of three.
-The measure does not seem to be based on an impact assessment analysis, and its funding may risk competing with other more structural investments (such as the pilot assistance scheme for low-income social households with children and investments in childcare facilities).
+In relation to family support schemes, the 2015 Stability law introduced a 'baby bonus', providing a benefit of EUR 80 per month to families below a certain income level, for each child below the age of three.
+The measure does not seem to be based on an impact assessment analysis, and its funding may risk competing with other more structural investments (such as the pilot assistance scheme for low-income households with children and investments in childcare facilities).
 In 2014, the scheme covering expenses for childcare or babysitting for working mothers who decide to curtail parental leave and to return to work was reformulated in light of its very low uptake.
 The revised measure addresses a wider group (including private sector workers) and provides for a more generous contribution.

-Serious weaknesses continue to affect the availability and access to child care.
-While childcare places increased by 22 % between December 2008 (234 703 places) and December 2012 (287 149 places), their availability, particularly for low-income families, remains an issue.
+Serious weaknesses continue to affect availability and access to child care.
+While childcare places increased by 22 % between December 2008 (234 703 places) and December 2012 (287 149 places), availability, particularly for low-income families, remains an issue.
 In 2012, 79 % of children aged 0-3 were not in any formal childcare against the EU average of 72 %.
-Territorial differences are very marked: in the regions of the south, only 22.5 % of municipalities run nurseries and crèches (with extreme situations such as in Calabria, where they exist in 9 % of municipalities) while these services exist in 76.3 % of municipalities in northern Italy.
-In the future, municipalities, responsible for most of the expenditure, will have to cope with a substantial reduction in national support to finance these services.

-(80) European Commission, 'Employment and Social Developments in Europe report 2013'.
+(81) European Commission, 'Employment and Social Developments in Europe report 2013'.

-(81) ISTAT, 'Tendenze demografiche e trasformazioni sociali.
+(82) ISTAT, 'Tendenze demografiche e trasformazioni sociali.
 Nuove sfide per il sistema di welfare.
 2014 Annual Report', 2014.